Zehelein/pg-transactional-outbox/lib/README.md

 messages should be loaded at once.

 When using the default `defaultPollingListenerBatchSizeStrategy` batch size strategy it returns the configured value from the `nextMessagesBatchSize`.
-The default is 5.
 But the first few times until the batch size is reached it will respond to return only one message.
 This protects against poisonous messages: if 5 messages would be taken during startup all those 5 would be marked as poisonous if one of them fails.

 # Outlook